jruwaard/aph_ema_handbook/docs/csd.md

 ## Running the DFA

 We are now ready to run the DFA analysis.
-We split the full series in 32-day windows, in steps of 7 days (i.e., day 1-32, day 7 to 39, etc), calculate the DFA of each window and save that value so that we can compare it to the weekly depression assessments.
+We split the full series in 31-day overlapping windows, in steps of 1 day (i.e., day 1-31, day 2-32, etc), calculate the DFA of each window and save that value so that we can compare it to the weekly depression assessments.